Patrick-Davis-MSFT/azure-search-openai-demo-altered/README.md

 * removed workflows for git actions
 * Added White boxing to add features
 * To run the custom doc prep, delete the existing index, place the custom documents in `./data_custom/` directory and run the `./scripts/prepdocs_custom.ps1` or `./scripts/prepdocs_custom.sh`
+* Upload of files for the document chat

 ## To setup with azd in cloud shell (cloud shell automatically authenticates to the user but multiple subscriptions do require `azd auth login` command)
 1. Create a new directory for the deployment